 A national leader in environmental protection

 Clean water and a clean environment are essential to a healthy life, and the Metropolitan Council is committed to both.
 Our Environmental Services division (MCES) is nationally renowned for its superior work treating wastewater, monitoring air and water quality, and planning to ensure a long-range water supply to meet future demand.

-MCES consistently achieves near-perfect compliance with federal and state clean water discharge standards.
-At the same time, our rates are well below the national average for large agencies that treat more than 100 million gallons per day.
+MCES consistently achieves outstanding compliance with federal and state clean water discharge standards.
+At the same time, our rates are well below the national average for large agencies that treat more than 100 million gallons of wastewater per day.

 Council supports regional growth

 MCES services protect public health and the environment while supporting regional growth.
 Guided by the Council’s long-range plan, Thrive MSP 2040, MCES ensures that:

 Sufficient sewer capacity exists to serve planned development.

 Sufficient capital investments are made to preserve water quality in the region.